tiffanyc07/corise-r-for-ds/projects/project-02/project-02-estimate-age-from-name.md

 ![shakespeare-whats-in-a-name](https://miro.medium.com/v2/resize:fit:800/1*Prp8tivsOP54c-bPTpxj5A.png)

 So, what more is in a name?
-Well, with some further work, it is possible to predict the age of a person based on the name (Whoa!
+Believe it or not, it is possible to predict the age of a person based on their name (Whoa!
 Really????).
-The popular FiveThirtyEight published a [blog post](https://fivethirtyeight.com/features/how-to-tell-someones-age-when-all-you-know-is-her-name/) on this in 2014.
-Would it not be fun to try and replicate the results?
-Actually, we are going to do more than just replicate the results, since we now have 7 years worth of additional data.
+In fact, FiveThirtyEight, a popular website that focuses on data-driven journalism, published a [blog post](https://fivethirtyeight.com/features/how-to-tell-someones-age-when-all-you-know-is-her-name/) on this in 2014.
+Wouldn’t it be exciting to try and replicate their findings?
+Actually, we are going to do more than just replicate their results, since we now have 7 years worth of additional data.

 ![estimate-age-from-name](https://fivethirtyeight.com/wp-content/uploads/2014/05/silver-feature-most-common-women-names3.png)